Capturing Satellite Video

 Detailed description of the process of descrambling on a head-end station, or using a computer, is beyond the scope of this description, especially considering the fact that valid schemes of descrambling should be agreed upon with the content provider, in order not to violate the criminal code.

-The traditional way of capturing a satellite broadcast is using the so-called head-end stations.
+The traditional way of ingesting a satellite broadcast is using so-called head-end stations.

-A head-end station is a dedicated satellite receiver that can capture more than one channel.
+A headend station is a dedicated satellite receiver that can capture more than one channel (up to hundreds).

 More expensive head-end stations, such as WISI Compact Headend systems, provide a higher density in comparison with cheaper ones: